EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 I enjoyed coming up with original artwork for the game — perhaps in part inspired by Duane Blehm's <a href="https://archive.org/details/mac_Cairo_ShootOut">Cairo Shootout</a>.
 Playing **Glypha** again it feels very claustrophobic — cramming all those sprites into such a small 512 x 342 window.
 Of course I could have made the sprites smaller but they felt to me to be as small as I could make them and still have a reasonable amount of detail for the player to see.

+> The early Mac OS used bundle identifiers (a 4-character code) to associate things like the icon for an application with the application itself.
+Bundle identifiers need to be unique from one another, so I began a pattern with **Glider** of using `sd__` where the last two places were digits that began with 01 for Glider (`sd01`) and were incremented for each game.
+In this way, the icon for **Glypha** (which used `sd08`) would not appear in the Macintosh Finder for **Glider**.

+> If you're wondering why `sd02` through `sd07` are missing between **Glider** and **Glypha** it is because there were six titles that I began and ultimately shelved.
+Stay tuned and I will be creating a repository of some of the "Lost Games".

 ### StellaObscuraDev.dsk (Shareware version of Stella Obscura)

 This disk image contains everything to build and run the shareware game, **Stella Obscura**.